 Overview Saying that someone is a ‘short sleeper’ can be misleading because we don’t know whether it refers to someone who naturally needs little sleep or someone who is constantly sleep-deprived.
 This term is and can be used in both cases.
 Here we talk about all short sleepers – those… Read More »Short Sleep – When is it Dangerous?

-Overview If a person needs to receive anesthesia in order to undergo surgery, they may hear the doctor saying ‘We are going to put you to sleep’.
+Best way to learn more about sleep Overview If a person needs to receive anesthesia in order to undergo surgery, they may hear the doctor saying ‘We are going to put you to sleep’.
 Is this person really going to sleep while being operated on?
-And how about people who are in a coma – are they… Read More »The Three States Of Unresponsiveness: Sleep, Anesthesia, And Coma
+And how about people who… Read More »The Three States Of Unresponsiveness: Sleep, Anesthesia, And Coma

 Overview Waking up can be linked to various reasons, so to speak.
 One of them is in the morning when the light hits our eyes.
 We can also wake up due to the cat breaking a vase or loud music playing.
 We can also wake up in the middle of… Read More »How Do We Wake Up?
 The Processes Behind It

-Overview Sleep spindles are a type of brainwaves that come in bursts.
+Best way to track your sleep stages Overview Sleep spindles are a type of brainwaves that come in bursts.
 They are described as an oscillatory activity of the brain which is mostly said to happen during stage 2 NREM sleep (light sleep) but it also occurs during deep sleep.
-Certain relations have been found between sleep spindles… Read More »Sleep Spindles Explained
+Certain… Read More »Sleep Spindles Explained

 Overview Different types of light have different effects on us and our biological clock.
 It is natural to be exposed to bright daylight when we wake up, and various processes in our body follow the day-night rhythm, where the day is activity time and night is the time for rest.… Read More »How Light Affects Our Sleep: Daylight vs. Artificial Light